 By following these suggestions, hopefully this will keep you on point and prevent you from rambling too much.
 So the point is try not to ramble.

-Address your weaknesses or struggles and move on
+Address your weaknesses and move on

 The big question is, should you even speak on your weaknesses and struggles?
 It depends.
 If the blemish is not that bad, don’t try to explain it.
 Addressing negative aspects should only be done if you can further showcase the positive qualities which resulted from it.
 Of course, each nurse anesthesia school or program is different in regards to admission criteria.
 So, if a school comes out and says their last incoming class average GPA was 3.7 and your GPA is 3.0 you may feel inclined to speak on it.